AviatrixSystems/Docs/HowTos/Quick_Tour.rst

 Site2Cloud Solution
 """"""""""""""""""""

-If you need to connect multiple branch offices or sites to a VPC/VNet but do not want to replace the edge routers or firewalls already deployed at these sites, check out our `Site2Cloud reference design <https://s3-us-west-2.amazonaws.com/aviatrix-download/Cloud-Controller/site2cloud+Solution+reference+design.pdf>`__.
+If you need to connect to your partner or customer sites to a VPC/VNet but do not want to replace the edge routers or firewalls that is already deployed at these sites, check out our `Site2Cloud reference design <https://s3-us-west-2.amazonaws.com/aviatrix-download/Cloud-Controller/site2cloud+Solution+reference+design.pdf>`__.